Need Help? Give us a call.

 In a Harris Poll conducted for Eventbrite, 78% of millennials prefer to spend money on an experience or event than buying a desirable object.
 In addition, 69% said they believe attending live experiences helps them connect better with their friends, communities, and the world.
 And 55% said they spend more money on experiences and live events now than ever before.

 Addressing this trend can be as simple as inviting your customers to a business event or making the buying experience a little more engaging.

 Because the millennial generation spends big bucks on experiences, including travel, your business should also consider ways to think outside the box by marketing products and services your customers can use away from home.
 This can gain high marks with millennial shoppers, says Lichliter.

 Sharing the love—and the wealth—is a big deal with millennial shoppers, who grew up during the rise of the sharing economy.
 They relate to companies like Uber, the largest on-demand ride company, and Airbnb, a community for booking and staying in accommodations around the world.
 Both companies offer authentic experiences alongside industry-disrupting convenience.

-Millennials love to share discounts with friends, especially on social media.
-Try giving your valued customers a discount off your services, then letting them pay the savings forward to their friends.
+Furthermore, millennials love to share discounts with friends, especially on social media.
+Try giving your valued customers a discount off your services, or running a promotion, then letting them pay the savings forward to their friends.

 For example, Uber offers users a $10 discount code to pass along to friends.
 Each time a friend books a ride using your code, he or she saves $10 and you get a $10 credit off your next ride.
 Similarly, Washio gives its first-time customers a discount that they can pass along to friends for their first order.